ekazanov/test_roulette/README.md

 ## Usage examples ##

-Usage examples can be found in run.sh file.
+Usage examples can be found in the `run.sh` file.

 ## Dependencies ##